lesserfish/cheat/README.md

 A simple tool to write and read descriptions about whatever you want

-Cheat is for cheat-sheet.
-Basically a more simple version of man, which you usually update by yourself.
-Usage is as follows: "

     Cheat is for cheat-sheet!
 Usage is as follows: cheat [command] [parameter] [file]